h2oai/datatable/docs/api/options/display.rst

           - The number of bottom rows to display when the frame view is truncated.

         * - :attr:`.use_colors <datatable.options.display.use_colors>`
-          - Switch that controls if colors should be used in the console.
+          - Option that controls if colors should be used in the console.

 .. toctree::